 Coverage will be provided for transportation by a licensed ambulance service to the nearest Hospital with the appropriate staff and facilities to treat the Emergency Medical Condition of the Member.
+Ambulance includes ground and air ambulance.

 APPROVED CLINICAL TRIAL

 Clinical Trials Charges for unproven medical practices or care, treatment, devices or drugs that are Experimental or Investigational in nature or generally considered Experimental or Investigational by the medical profession as determined solely by the CO-OP and our Third-Party Administrator, UUHP.